professor-nishui/R.-Sdb._db/README.md

 # Rocaloid-Soundbank_database
 The Soundbank database of Rocaloid project.
-Create by LibreOffice Base.